 - Pecan Pie French Toast Bake

 - Chai Spiced Baked Donuts

 - Apple Rose Pastries

-NOW GET BAKING THESE ORANGE CRANBERRY SCONES!
+LET’S BAKE THESE DELICIOUS ORANGE CRANBERRY SCONES!

 Fresh Cranberry Orange Scones make a delicious holiday brunch recipe!
 The sweet and tart flavors from the fresh cranberries and oranges combine perfectly with the (optional) creamy egg nog for a special Christmas brunch treat in this easy scone recipe! | The Love Nerds

 - 1 teaspoon vanilla extract

 - 1/2 teaspoon salt